Moorabbin Oval: St Kilda club records

-In popular culture
+Other uses and in popular culture

-An abandoned Moorabbin Oval was the site of a police targeting sniper in Season 1 Episode 3 of the Melbourne-based police drama Rush.

-Weddings Parties Anything references the Oval in their song "A Decent Cup of Coffee".
+Moorabbin Oval was the home of the Melbourne Reds in the former Australian Baseball League from 1994 to 1999.
+An abandoned oval was the site of a police-targeting sniper in Season 1 Episode 3 of the Melbourne-based police drama Rush.
+Australian folk rock rock band Weddings Parties Anything also references the venue in their song "A Decent Cup of Coffee".